Best Verge Mining Pools: Where to Mine Your XVG

 It also has a fairly large number of miners and hash rate, and global servers.
 I wasn’t able to find uptime information, but it is a favored site among Verge miners so you can bet that it is at or near 100%.
 Some other options for mining Verge with Lyra2rev2 are:

 Last, but not least, we come to the blake2s algorithm.
 One of the most popular mining pools for this algorithm is the Verge Blake2s CryptoCartel mining pool.

 It has a low 0.5% mining fee, and thousands of miners so you know there will be plenty of blocks found.
 There’s no registration required at the site, which maintains your privacy.
 If you want to mine somewhere else these sites also support blake2s Verge mining:

 Privacy-centric coins have become increasingly popular over the past year, and Verge has been rising right along with other popular privacy coins.
-With the RSK technology coming at the end of 2018, Verge will be the only privacy-centric cryptocurrency that can also do smart contracts.
+With the RSK technology implemented, Verge is one of the only privacy-centric cryptocurrencies that can also do smart contracts.
 That should give the coin a boost.

 From the home mining perspective it’s a great coin because it lets you choose between five different algorithms to mine.
 While Scrypt isn’t really suited, the other four are, so even if one were to find itself overtaken by ASIC miners there would still be plenty of room for the home miner.

 With privacy, anonymity and fast transaction speeds, Verge has quite a lot going for it, and could be one of the coins that ends up as a top contender for regular daily transactions.
 It’s too early to tell, but mining some at home when you aren’t using your computer anyway certainly won’t hurt.